 This course explores the structure and function of the human body.
-It includes the study of cells and tissue, with a focus on the integumentary, skeletal, muscular, nervous, and endocrine systems.
+It includes the study of cells, tissue, and organ systems with a focus on the integumentary, skeletal, muscular, nervous, and endocrine systems.

-This course is a continuation of Anatomy and Physiology I. Topics include the reproductive system, cardiovascular system, blood, digestive system, urinary system, fluid and electrolyte imbalance, respiratory system and the lymphatic system.
+This course is a continuation of Anatomy and Physiology I. Topics include blood, reproductive system, cardiovascular system, blood, digestive system, urinary system, fluid and electrolyte imbalance, respiratory system and the lymphatic and immune system.
 Prerequisite: BIO 101